Holy Himalaya Eco Trek

 5.5 hours

-Descending from the high Tibetan landscapes of the past three days, we journey back along the Shiar Khola, traversing the wide valley below, until we arrive at the red-roofed Rachen Gompa, a Buddhist nunnery established in 1936.
-Home to over 100 maroon-robed nuns, many of whom join at the tender age of 7, it stands as a serene oasis amidst the valley.
-Our campsite overlooks Lamagaun village and the gentle flow of the Shiar Khola, offering a tranquil setting to rest.
-As we return to warmer terrain, the landscape transforms, bustling with more people, crops, and waterfalls, framed by towering mountain walls.
+Picking our way down from the high Tibetan landscapes of the last three days, we head down-valley along the Shiar Khola, crossing the wide valley floor to reach the red-roofed Rachen Gompa-a Buddhist nunnery founded in 1936.
+This is home to more than 100 maroon-robed nuns, many of whom have joined as young as 7 years old, and is a haven of tranquility in this valley.
+Our campsite has the views of Lamagaun village and the Shiar Khola, gently flowing on, providing a peaceful ambiance for rest.
+As we make our way back to warmer climates, the landscape shifts with a lot more people, crops, and waterfalls against towering walls of mountains.

 18